fahyada/comp-eng-ess-final-project/README.md

 # Catch the Fairy!
-Final project for computer engineering essential, a simple game inspired by the game "whack a mole"
+Final project for computer engineering essential, a multi-user tasks game inspired by the game "whack a mole"